-To experience a successful exhibition you must be able to measure your results.
-When planning an exhibition we always recommend that our clients start with a clear set of objectives.
-As a result, we are able to deliver a successful exhibition that meets these objectives.
+To experience success you must have something to measure it by.
+Planning an exhibition or event is no different and we always recommend that we start with a clear set of objectives so that we can deliver success.
 Some of the objectives that could be considered for an exhibition or event are:

 - Market Research